Superman: Red Son

 - Old Man Logan

-The re-imagination of the universe goes beyond just Batman and Superman.
+The re-imagination of the universe features many characters beyond Batman and Superman.
 Bizarro is a good guy who sacrifices himself for the greater good.
-Lois is, well, Lois Luthor.
-And Batman’s parents were killed by the Russian police.
+Lois is Lois Luthor.
+Batman’s parents were killed, not by a street criminal, but by the Russian police.

 It asks good questions: